SrisittikumChanintorn/Book-Reviews-Sentiment-Analysis/README.md

 This project analyzes sentiment in book reviews using two complementary models:

-1. **VADER (Valence Aware Dictionary and sEntiment Reasoner)**: A lexicon and rule-based sentiment analysis tool specifically designed for social media content and short texts.
+1. **VADER (Valence Aware Dictionary and Sentiment Reasoner)**: A lexicon and rule-based sentiment analysis tool specifically designed for social media content and short texts.

 2. **Transformer-based model (DistilBERT)**: A pre-trained transformer model fine-tuned for sentiment classification.